 pgm programming labs 500 (565) pts

 qic in-class quizes 150 pts

 qtc testing center quizes 100 (111) pts

-final final exam (in class) 250 pts
+final final exam (in class) $250 \mathrm{~pts}$

 tot total points assigned 1000 pts

 The Final Exam: This is the part that gets some people into trouble.
 I have been compelled to add this rule because of occasional students who do well on points but cannot perform at the end of the semester.
-I believe that a grade of B or A means you can perform well on request.
+I believe that a grade of B or A means you can perform well on demand.

 Therefore, you must ALSO achieve a sufficient score on the final exam, as shown in this table.
 Your final grade is be limited by both your total-points grade (above) and the grade in this table based on your final-exam percentage.
-Notice that these percentages are substantially more generous than the point scales shown above.
+Notice that these percentages are substantially more generous than the normal point scale.

 Note that an 83 is not an A on the final.
 It is a B, but it still allows you to get an A for the course.
 Similarly a 55 is not a C-.
 It is an F. But with it you can still earn a C- in the course.
+And even if you get a zero on the final, you can still earn a D in the course.

-83+ А 80-82 A- 77-79 B+
+83+ A 80-82 A- 77-79 B+

-73-76 В 70-72 B- 65-69 C+
+73-76 В 70-72 В- 65-69 $\mathrm{C}+$

 60-64 С 40-59 C- 20-39 D+

 0-19 D

 By way of explanation, I have had some students who did very well on the labs, sometimes incredibly well, but did very poorly on the exams, sometimes incredibly poorly.
 I discovered that one such student was just very good at getting other people to help him, but never did develop the skill to do the job himself.
 The labs are meant to be serious learning experiences.
 The exams are meant to verify that the learning took place.
+They are an "audit" of your knowledge.
+It would take too long to test everything you should know, so I try to pull out a representative sample of things you should know or be able to do.